mattsah/progress.is-by.us/common/docs/responding/01-views.md

 ]);
 ```

-Although lots of data is set in controllers, soemtimes it makes more sense for data to be set in
+Although lots of data is set in other contexts, sometimes it makes more sense for data to be set in
 templates.
 Data such as page title, meta descriptions, etc, are often times better kept inside the
 template so they can be modified by front end developers and because they are more frequently
-associated with the particular template than a given controller.
+associated with the particular template than a given controller or service provider.

-The view object can be accessed inside a template via `$this` and you can set values using the
+Since the template runs in the scope of the view, the view object can be accessed inside a template
-`ArrayAccess` interface:
+via `$this`.
+Although it is not required, we suggest setting view data inside the templates using
+the `ArrayAccess` interface as this is often times easier for front-end developers to understand:

 ```php
 $this['title'] = 'Welcome to inKWell';